Aikiro42/Project-45/docs/branch-changelogs/__direct_pushes__.md

 - Added the Bullet Cutter, a barrel mod for ballistic weapons that increases multishot.
 Incompatible with ballistic shotguns and other certain ballistic weapons.

 # Changes
+- Changed name of Neo-Compound Bow to 'Neo-Penobscot Bow'.
 - Improved Electric Ammo VFX
 - Improved Energy Weapon SFX